How to Clean a Laptop Fan: Boost Performance in Minutes

 Tools and Safety Precautions

 Cleaning your laptop fan requires the right tools and a few safety steps to ensure the process is both effective and risk-free.
-While the task itself isn’t complicated, preparing properly can help you avoid damaging sensitive components or accidentally voiding your warranty.
+While the task itself isn’t complicated, proper preparation will help you avoid damaging sensitive components or accidentally voiding your warranty.

 Essential Tools